CodELA-k12/codela-tools/FAQ.md

-# Open Fuego FAQ
+# CodELA FAQ

 **Q: How do I get started teaching students to work with code?**

-A: Start with our introductory programs, Electrate Fuego or I AM; A project in becoming.
+A: Start with our introductory programs like VisionSite *or* I AM; A project in becoming.

 **Q: Wait a minute!
 What about me?
 How do I get started learning to work with code?**